Fullintel Logo

 As your team plans your PR and content strategies for the new year, reviewing traditional and social media data and metrics from last year is imperative to inform your decision-making for 2023.
 Doing an annual deep dive into your performance can drive better ideas and help you focus more on what worked – and less on what didn’t.

-Here are the top five ways PR teams – whether you use a media intelligence vendor or do in-house media monitoring and analysis – can use year-end media metrics to plan for an even better 2023.
+Here are the top five ways PR teams, whether you use a media intelligence vendor or do in-house media monitoring and analysis, can use year-end media metrics to plan for an even better year next year.

 Revisit the goals you set last year, preferably through an end-of-year report populated with accurate (and clean) quantitative data and qualitative observations.
 From there, you can perform the following steps:

-• Evaluate each of last year’s goals systematically against last year’s data.
+• Evaluate each of last year’s goals systematically against the previous year’s data.

 • Did you meet them or miss them?